Code-Institute-Submissions/MattDunks94-create_workout_app/README.md

 ### Create Workout Plan/List:
 <ul>
 <li>A feature where the user can view exercises from the same workout category in a list.
 Creating a workout plan.</li>
+<li>Add comments/likes to exercises/workout plans.</li>
+<li>Correct featured image bug, so user can use their own image for their exercise/workouts, instead of the placeholder.</li>
 </ul>

 ## Testing